Saccharina japonica

 The species has been cultivated in China, Japan, Korea, Russia and France.
 It is one of the two most consumed species of kelp in China and Japan.
 Saccharina japonica is also used for the production of alginates, with China producing up to ten thousand tons of the product each year.

-Consuming excessive S. japonica suppresses thyroid function.
+S. japonica contains very high amounts of iodine.
+Excessive consumption (15 g/day, containing 35 mg iodine) suppresses thyroid function, though thyroid hormone levels remain within normal limits.

 Nomenclature

 The species was transferred to Saccharina in 2006.
 Three synonyms for this species name are Laminaria japonica (J. E. Areschoug 1851), its variety Laminaria japonica var. ochotensis (Miyabe & Okamura 1936) and Laminaria ochotensis (Miyabe 1902).

 Cultivation

-With the development of cultivation technology, though over 90% of Japanese kombu is cultivated mostly in Hokkaidō, production can also be found as far as south of the Seto Inland Sea.
+Over 90% of Japanese kombu is cultivated in Hokkaidō.
+With the development of cultivation technology, production can also be found as far as south of the Seto Inland Sea.

 Culinary use

 China

 In Chinese cuisine, sliced kelp is a common hors d'oeuvre which is often consumed with alcohol.

 Korea

 In Korean cuisine, dasima is used to make broth, deep-fried into bugak or twigak (coated and uncoated fries), pickled in soy sauce as jangajji, and eaten raw as a sea vegetable for ssam (wraps).

 It is also used to make dasima-cha (kelp tea).

 Cheonsa-chae (kelp noodles) is made from the alginic acid from dasima.

 One of Nongshim's instant noodle, the Korean original versions of Neoguri, contains one (or rarely more) big piece of dasima in every package.
 Odongtong Myon, Ottogi's copy of Neoguri, also has big piece of dasima in every package - Ottogi uses 2 dasimas since 2020.